KittJonathan/KittJonathan/README.md

 ### Hi there 👋

-My name is Jonathan Kitt.
-I'm a lab technicien currently working on Wheat genomics in Clermont-Ferrand, Auvergne.
-In the last years, my work has been mainly focused on data analysis using the R langage.
+My name is Jonathan Kitt.\nI'm a lab technicien currently working on Wheat genomics in Clermont-Ferrand, Auvergne.\n In the last years, my work has been mainly focused on data analysis using the R langage.

 <a href="mailto:jonathan.kitt@protonmail.com">